Things to see and do around Godolphin

 The garden and wider estate are open 363 days a year.
 The King's Room and outbuildings are also open daily.

 Why not take a behind the scenes tour of Godolphin?
 A chance to gain an insight into some of the history at Godolphin, the families that have lived in the house, archaeological finds and the story of the conservation of many buildings.
 Free tours run most days, times vary call 01736 763194 for more details.
-On select days there's also a chance to go on a hard hat tour to observe the current conservation work on Godolphin's ancient walls from the scaffolding.

 World Heritage Site